 Learn more about each project below:

 Along with flood mitigation, the 19th Street and Fourmile Canyon Creek Underpass project will improve travel on 19th Street, an important multimodal connection in north Boulder.
-The city will construct a new bicycle and pedestrian underpass connecting Tamarack and Upland avenues; replace and widen the 19th Street bridge over Fourmile Canyon Creek; improve transit stops; upgrade the on-street bikeable shoulder to a buffered bike lane; construct a new sidewalk; and install curb and gutter.
-Construction began in 2024.
+We constructed a new bicycle and pedestrian underpass connecting Tamarack and Upland avenues; replaced and widened the 19th Street bridge over Fourmile Canyon Creek; improved transit stops; upgraded the on-street bikeable shoulder to a buffered bike lane; constructed a new sidewalk; and installed curb and gutter.
+Construction began in 2024 and ended in spring 2026.

 19th Street from Norwood to Sumac avenues is an important multimodal travel corridor in north Boulder.
 This project will help improve connections for all travel modes by constructing a new sidewalk and completing missing sidewalk links, upgrading the on-street bike facility to a buffered bike lane, enhancing transit stops, installing curb and gutter, and installing speed cushions, which are similar to speed bumps.

-From Norwood Avenue to Sumac Avenue on both the east and west sides of 19th Street, the 19th Street Multimodal Project will:
+From Norwood Avenue to Sumac Avenue on both the east and west sides of 19th Street, the 19th Street Multimodal Project:

 From Sumac Avenue to Yarmouth Avenue:

-As part of a separate effort, in coordination with city staff, Xcel completed undergrounding of Xcel overhead utilities from Norwood to Upland avenues.
+As part of a separate effort, in coordination with city staff, Xcel Energy completed undergrounding of their overhead utilities from Norwood to Upland avenues.

 19th Street from Norwood to Sumac avenues is an important multimodal travel corridor in north Boulder.
-Currently, there is an on-street bikeable shoulder and an existing sidewalk on the east side.
-These were constructed in the 1990s, but the sidewalk does not meet current city design standards.
-The on-street bikeable shoulder ends at Violet Avenue and is then a designated bike route from Violet Avenue north to Yarmouth Avenue.
+Previously, there was an on-street bikeable shoulder and an existing sidewalk on the east side.
+These were constructed in the 1990s, but the sidewalk did not meet current city design standards.
+The on-street bikeable shoulder ended at Violet Avenue and was then a designated bike route from Violet Avenue north to Yarmouth Avenue.
 On the west side of 19th Street, the sidewalk is not continuous from Yarmouth to Norwood avenues.

-19th Street from Norwood to Yarmouth avenues has been given a high priority on the city's Missing Sidewalk Links program.
+19th Street from Norwood to Yarmouth avenues was a high priority on the city's Missing Sidewalk Links program.
 The Missing Sidewalk Links program identifies, prioritizes and constructs missing sidewalk segments to provide a continuous pedestrian network and ensure a safe walking environment.

 In 2014, the city submitted an application for federal funding to construct a 5-foot-wide sidewalk, install curb and gutter on the east side and complete the missing sidewalk links on the west side of this corridor.
 The project received funding from the Colorado Department of Transportation (CDOT) Transportation Alternatives Program (TAP) and the Federal Highway Administration's Safe Routes to School grant program for the estimated project costs.

-Further exploration of the Wonderland Creek floodplain was conducted from late fall 2018 through summer 2019 to understand expectations for achieving the floodplain development permit requirements.
+We conducted further exploration of the Wonderland Creek floodplain from late fall 2018 through summer 2019 to understand expectations for achieving the floodplain development permit requirements.
 Two additional alternatives were included in the project's Community and Environmental Assessment Process (CEAP) to meet the identified facility type for 19th Street through the Low-Stress Walk and Bike Network Plan and to address Transportation Advisory Board feedback provided in August 2018.
-All design alternatives also now incorporate the features needed to meet floodplain mitigation requirements.
+All design alternatives also incorporated the features needed to meet floodplain mitigation requirements.

 On Nov.
 21, 2019, the project team hosted an open house, with 78 people in attendance, to share the five conceptual design alternatives being considered for the project and asked for the community’s feedback on a preferred alternative and reasons for that preference.
 There was a comment form available at the open house and online The goal was to learn which option was preferred so we can balance the needs of the community and meet the goals of the Transportation Master Plan.
 Your input was utilized as a final concept is selected.